markatots/qMaruPL/README.md

 While hovering on the measure that has the navigation sheet id property, a mouse cursor indicates that the cell can be clicked.
 The sheet id is here, the part of bold italic, after ***"sheet/"*** enclosed in "/".
 "ttps://qlikserver/sense/app/29ff211c-3be3-4523-a26c-44e09577e69e/sheet/***a4d37a1a-556e-4dfa-bedf-525ca36a4fe2***/state/edit"
+You can input a sheet id string directly without an equal sign nor apostrophies.
+You can also input an expression. i don't know the reason.
+Anyway, you neet to use an expression when you want to set a back ground color, font color, and a blink for measure's property beside a sheet id.